 Cash flows realised from financial assets reflect management's expectation as to the timing of realisation.
 Actual timing may therefore differ from that disclosed.
-The timing of cash flows b) Liquidity Risk (continued)
+The timing of cash flows presented in the table to settle financial liabilities reflects the earliest contractual settlement dates and does not reflect management's expectations that banking facilities will be rolled forward.